Vyral/mark-adams/_posts/2020-07-21-q-what-are-the-3-most-important-lessons-my-dad-taught-me.md

 <p style="text-align:center"><em>These lessons from my father shaped my view of the world.</em></p>

 Last month, we shared fond memories of our dads as a Father’s Day tribute.
 It got me thinking about the many lessons my father taught me that have shaped the person I am today.
 I wanted to share a few of my favorite lessons that I refer back to frequently.
-You may have heard these very same things from your father or mother, or perhaps they will stir up other classic ‘dad phrases,’ which I hope bring a smile to your face.
+You may have heard these very same things from your father, mother, or mentor, or perhaps they will stir up other classic ‘dad phrases,’ which I hope bring a smile to your face.

 **1. If it’s worth doing, it’s worth doing right.** When I was a young man, my father was a flooring contractor and used to bring me to work during summer break.
 He asked me to prep the floor so that he could lay the flooring when I was done.
 When I was finished, I went up to him and told him the floor was ready.
 However, he brought me back over to the floor and pointed out some dust that I had left behind.
 He told me that because I left the dust there, the glue wouldn’t stick and the floor would eventually come up.
 He proceeded to show me how to sweep the floor correctly.&nbsp;